 Movie "No Man's Land" is shot in Guanajuato starring Frank Grillo

-This production whose drama is about the migration between the United States and Mexico was supported by the state of Guanajuato, who has made efforts to attract national and international productions to Guanajuato.
+Guanajuato capital, San Miguel Allende, and San Luis de Paz are venues for the filming of the Hollywood film "No Man's Land", produced by Robert Allyn and directed by Conor Allyn.
+This production whose drama is about the migration between the United States and Mexico was supported by the state of Guanajuato, which has made efforts to attract national and international productions to Guanajuato.

 "We considered filming in locations in the United States and Mexico ... but our heart was here in Guanajuato, and we chose it because of the inner beauty of its people and its culture, the physical beauty of its towns and landscapes.
 With the help of Guanajuato, we hope to make the world fall in love with Mexico as much as we have, "said No Man's Land Director Conor Allyn.